 Instructions

-- Pour tahini into a small cup.
+- Pour tahini into a small dish.

 - Serve with pita bread.
 I like to make my pita bread warm in the microwave.